-Importantly, valid inference on the RD parameter in our setup does not require that $\ad_0$ is consistently estimated.
-Our theory only requires that in large samples the first-stage estimates concentrate in a mean-square sense around some deterministic function $\bar\ad$, which could in principle be different from $\ad_0$.
+Our theory does not require that $\ad_0$ is consistently estimated to conduct valid inference on the RD parameter.
+We only require that in large samples the first-stage estimates concentrate in a mean-square sense around some deterministic function $\bar\ad$, which could in principle be different from $\ad_0$.
 The rate of this convergence can be arbitrarily slow.
-Our setup allows for this kind of potential misspecification because our proposed RD estimators are ``very insensitive'' to estimation errors in the preliminary stage.
-This is because they are constructed as sample analogues of a moment function that contains $\ad_0$ as a nuisance function, but does not vary with it: as discussed above, our parameter of interest is equal to the jump in the conditional expectation of $Y_i - \ad(Z_i)$ given the running variable at the cutoff for \emph{any} fixed function $\ad$.
-This insensitivity property is related to Neyman orthogonality, which features prominently in many modern two-stage estimation methods \citep[e.g.,][]{chernozhukov2018double}, but it is a global rather than a local property and is thus in effect substantially stronger.\footnote{A moment function is Neyman orthogonal if its first functional derivative with respect to the nuisance function is zero, but the (conditional) moment function on which our estimates are based is fully invariant with respect to the nuisance function. \citet{chernozhukov2018double} give several examples of setups in which such a property occurs, which include optimal instrument problems, certain partial linear models, and treatment effect estimation under unconfoundedness with known propensity score.
-Such global insensitivity is also easily seen to occur more generally if one of the two nuisance functions in a doubly robust moment \citep[cf.][]{robins01rotnitsky} is known.}
+Our setup allows this kind of potential misspecification because our proposed RD estimators are highly insensitive to estimation errors in the preliminary stage.
+Specifically, they are constructed as sample analogues of a moment function that contains $\ad_0$ as a nuisance function, but does not vary with it: as discussed above, our parameter of interest is equal to the jump in the conditional expectation of $Y_i - \ad(Z_i)$ given the running variable at the cutoff for \emph{any} fixed function $\ad$.
+This insensitivity property is related to Neyman orthogonality, which features prominently in many modern two-stage estimation methods \citep[e.g.,][]{chernozhukov2018double}, but it is a global (with respect to the nuisance function) rather than a local property and therefore has substantially stronger implications.\footnote{A moment function is Neyman orthogonal if its first functional derivative with respect to the nuisance function is zero.
+In contrast, the (conditional) moment function on which our estimates are based is fully invariant with respect to the nuisance function. \citet{chernozhukov2018double} give examples of setups with (unconditional) moment functions in which such a global insensitivity property occurs.
+These include optimal instrument problems, certain partial linear models, and treatment effect estimation under unconfoundedness with a known propensity score.
+This property also occurs generally if one of the two nuisance functions in a doubly robust moment condition \citep[cf.][]{robins01rotnitsky} is known.}